 The National Dialogue Handbook will offer a systematic reflection on the conceptual and contextual background; highlighting the relevance of National Dialogue processes as a mechanism for conflict transformation; outlining options for process design (agenda setting, criteria for participation, etc.); discussing key elements of a National Dialogue including dilemmas and trade-offs (inclusivity, legitimacy, etc.); elaborating on options for external (international) support in the different stages of National Dialogue (before, during and after); gathering lessons-learned from cases; and providing graphical visualisation tools directed towards process development.

 In addition to the Handbook, a number of complementary publications will be published (single case studies and a policy brief).
 Finally, a training module will be developed and tested to assist conflict stakeholders, their advisers and international (development) actors to enhance their skills in providing National Dialogue support.

 The project has no regional focus per se but aims to offer cross-regional insights.
-Comprehensive case study have been commissioned to study the processes in Lebanon, Mali, Sudan and Tunisia, as well as a study on Libya is currently still ongoing.
+Comprehensive case study have been commissioned to study the processes in Lebanon, Mali, Sudan and Tunisia.
 Through the cooperation with swisspeace further studies were conducted on Guatemala and Nepal.